Zinmoeag/Design_pattern/README.md

 Simple Open Close Principle
+Open for extension Close for modification

 - Implemented Payment Controller as a example,
-- Stretegy pattern for PaymentStretegy
+- Used Stretegy pattern for PaymentStretegy